Article

 Overview of Payroll Taxes in Illinois

 Employers in Illinois are responsible for federal income tax, FICA taxes (Medicare and Social Security), and state payroll taxes.
-Illinois uses a flat rate for personal income tax.
+As of 2025, Illinois uses a flat rate of 4.95% for personal income tax.
 The Illinois Department of Revenue can audit tax returns to ensure payroll tax compliance.

-While Illinois imposes a 6.25% sales tax, with local municipalities adding up to 4.75%, there are no local payroll taxes.
+Illinois imposes a sales tax that ranges from 6.25% to 10.50%, depending on municipality.
 Nonprofit organizations can apply for exemptions from state sales tax and real estate taxes but are responsible for all employment taxes on wages paid to employees.

 Paying unemployment insurance (UI)